 This page describes how to install and configure SiLK and YAF (and their prerequisite libfixbuf) on a single CentOS machine (RedHat and Fedora are similar) for standalone flow collection and analysis.
 (See the instructions for an Ubuntu or Debian machine if that applies to you).

-When installing the NetSA applications on an YUM/RPM-based machine, it is highly recommended you use packaged RPMs to install the tools.
+When installing the NetSA applications on an YUM/RPM-based machine, it is highly recommended you use RPMs to install the tools.
 This makes it easier to upgrade or uninstall the tools.
-You may follow the instructions under either Using the Linux Forensics Tools Repository to install pre-built RPMs or Creating RPMS of the tools to create your own RPMs and then install them.
+Follow the instructions under Creating RPMS of the tools to create your own RPMs and then install them.

 You are not required to install the NetSA tools as RPMs.
 Use the instructions in Installing the tools outside of YUM if you prefer.